 Delta 9 Opens Fortieth Retail Cannabis Store

-/EIN News/ -- WINNIPEG, Manitoba, Jan.
-03, 2023 (GLOBE NEWSWIRE) -- DELTA 9 CANNABIS INC. (TSX: DN) (OTCQX: DLTNF) (“Delta 9” or the “Company”), is pleased to announce the milestone opening of its fortieth retail cannabis store.
-This opening marks the Company’s eighteenth cannabis store in the Province of Manitoba.
+WINNIPEG, Manitoba, Jan.
+03, 2023 (GLOBE NEWSWIRE) -- DELTA 9 CANNABIS INC. DN DLTNF ("Delta 9" or the "Company"), is pleased to announce the milestone opening of its fortieth retail cannabis store.
+This opening marks the Company's eighteenth cannabis store in the Province of Manitoba.

 "Delta 9 expanded its retail network by 24 stores in 2022 and we expect continued expansion of our retail portfolio across Canada next year.
 The opening of our newest Winnipeg store highlights our commitment to continued expansion in our retail segment of our business," said John Arbuthnot, CEO of Delta 9.
 "The Winnipeg market has underpinned the growth of Delta 9 over the past four years, making us Manitoba's best known cannabis store."